andrewnessinjim/hello-world-e2e/README.md

 *To be added*

 ## Motivation
 I put this together because I found the existing zero-config-solutions too abstract.
 I wanted more control over the tools without losing the benefits of end to end automation.
 After taking the courses listed below, I felt more comfortable configuring the tools separately and making them work together.
+(This is no longer true, because I have fallen in love with NextJs.
+I would never use this template over NextJs.)

 ## Courses That Helped Me Put This Together